PowerShell/PSResourceGet/Docs/RegisterPSResourceRepository.md

 - Single name registering
 - Errors: Invalid name (i.e with wildcard character)
 - Errors: Name is null
+- Errors: Name is not unique (another repository is already registered with it)

 ### -URL param